 - Contact your health care provider if you have a low backache that goes around your stomach and does not go away within one hour after you change position or rest.
 This might be a sign of premature labor.

 Sharp, shooting pains on either side of your stomach may result from the stretching tissue supporting your growing uterus.
 These pains may also travel down your thigh and into your leg.

-- Apply a hot water bottle, heating pad, or take a warm bath or shower.
+Apply a hot water bottle or heating pad to your back, or take a warm bath or shower.

 - Take Tylenol (acetaminophen) occasionally.

 - Contact your health care provider if the pain is severe or constant or if you are less than 36 weeks pregnant and you have signs of labor.
 (Signs of labor include repetitive cramping like contractions.)